Oladeji1997/Digital-Payments-Transaction-Analysis-Dashboard/README.md

 Analyze digital payment transactions to uncover trends in customer behavior, transaction performance, and operational efficiency, with a focus on supporting financial reporting and data-driven decision-making.

 ## 🧹 Data Preparation
-Data preprocessing was performed using Google Colab to ensure clean, structured, and analysis-ready data before writing queries and visualization in Power BI.
+- Data preprocessing was performed using Google Colab to ensure clean, structured, and analysis-ready data before writing queries and visualization in Power BI.
-- Loaded raw dataset into Google Colab for preprocessing and exploration
+- Loaded raw dataset into Google Colab for preprocessing and exploration.
-- Handled missing values and removed duplicate transaction records
+- Handled missing values and removed duplicate transaction records.
-- Standardized categorical variables (transaction type, status, device type, network type)
+- Standardized categorical variables (transaction type, status, device type, network type).
-- Converted timestamp into structured time-based features (hour, day of week, weekend indicator)
+- Converted timestamp into structured time-based features (hour, day of week, weekend indicator).
-- Created customer segmentation fields such as age groups
+- Created customer segmentation fields such as age groups.
-- Engineered additional analytical fields including fraud flag indicators and performance metrics
+- Engineered additional analytical fields including fraud flag indicators and performance metrics.
-- Exported cleaned dataset for use in Power BI dashboard development
+- Exported cleaned dataset for use in Power BI dashboard development.

 ## 🛠 Tools Used
 - Google Colab